rixx/books.rixx.de/src/reviews/albert-camus/the-plague.md

   - 2010-11-01
   did_not_finish: false
   rating: 4
+related_books:
+- book: franz-kafka/the-trial
+  text: Looking to get more depressed?
+Kafka's got you covered.
+- book: jose-saramago/blindness
+  text: Blindness is generally very similar in theme and philosophical approach, and often paired with The Plague.
 ---

 The curious mood of The Plague is easy to recall even years after reading it.
 It's got a curious sense of detachment and numbness that I enjoyed reading, as much as I hate symbolic storytelling normally.
 I'm still a bit annoyed by the plain moralistic nonsense, though.

-## Further Reading

-Looking to get more depressed?
-[The Trial](https://books.rixx.de/reviews/2008/the-trial) has you covered.
-Otherwise, [Blindness](https://books.rixx.de/reviews/2014/blindness) is often paired with this one, due to the similar theme and philosophical approach.